santosh-anumula/checkers-engine/docs/README.md

 * Mandatory Multi-Jumps: If a piece can make multiple consecutive jumps, it must continue until no further jumps are possible.

-* Pawn promotion to King upon reaching the opponent's back rank.
+* Pawn promotion to King upon reaching the opponent's home.

 ### Game End Conditions:
 Detects win/loss by piece count or by a player having no legal moves.